Food Jagging in Kids: A Guide For Parents

 Make small changes to accepted foods

 Make small, gradual changes to your child’s preferred food by offering them in a slightly different form.
-Try changing at least one sensory property of the food such as the shape, colour, taste, texture or temperature.
+Try changing at least one sensory property of the food such as the shape, colour, taste, texture or temperature on a regular basis.

-Aim for small changes that are noticeable but not significant enough that your child refuses the food.
+Aim for sloight changes that are noticeable but not significant enough that your child refuses the food.

 For example, if your child only eats cheese sandwiches for lunch, cut the sandwich into a different shape, use a different brand of cheese or try a toasted sandwich instead.